Last Updated on June 11, 2021 by Jim Ferri

 By Jim Ferri

-The crime situation in several areas of Mexico, primarily along its northern border, has received much coverage in the media in recent years, and with good reason.
-Because of this violence the U.S. Department of State has had a long-standing advisory on travel to Mexico (you can read the Travel Warning and other information here).
+The crime situation in several areas of Mexico, primarily along its northern border, has received much coverage in the media.
+And with good reason.
+Because of this violence the U.S. Department of State has had a long-standing advisory on travel to Mexico.
+(You can read the Travel Warning and other information here).

 Cancun, Riviera Maya, Cozumel and Isla Mujeres – Best Mexico Beach Resorts